IgniteUI/indigo-design-docfx/en/components/progress.md

 <img class="responsive-img" src="../images/progress_circular-progress-amount.png" srcset="../images/progress_circular-progress-amount@2x.png 2x" />
 <img class="responsive-img" src="../images/progress_linear-progress-amount.png" srcset="../images/progress_linear-progress-amount@2x.png 2x" />

+## Stripes

+When using a Linear Bar layout shape for the Progress component, it will come with an additional option for Stripes over the Fill area.
+To remove the Stripes, simply set the `🌈 Stripes` color override to `transparent`.

+@YoannaIvanova add an image instead of this text

 ## Styling

 The Progress comes with styling flexibility through the various overrides for its text, as well as changing the colors of progress, base, stripes, fill and track where applicable.